Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/Footprint.rst

 -  Start the QGIS software
--  If not visible on the desktop use the **Start** button to find the software (i.e. Find QGIS under your applications)
+-  If not visible on the desktop use the **Start** button to find the software (i.e. Find QGIS under your applications).
+Use QGIS3.
--  use QGIS3

 When you open it on the top toolbar you will see **UMEP**.

 .. figure:: /images/Footprint_UMEP_location.png
    :alt:  none
    :width: 100%
+   :align: center

-   Location of footprint plugin (click on image for larger image)
+   Location of footprint plugin (click on figure for larger image)

 -  If UMEP is not on your machine, add the UMEP plugin by go to *Plugins>Manage and Install Plugins* in QGIS and search for UMEP.
 Click **Install plugin**.
 Here you can also see if there is newer versions of your added plugins.

--  Preferably, read through the section in the `online manual <SourceArea(Point)>`__ BEFORE using the model, so you are familiar with it’s operation and terminology used.
+-  Preferably, read through the section in the `online manual <https://umep-docs.readthedocs.io/en/latest/pre-processor/Urban%20Morphology%20Source%20Area%20(Point).html>`__
+   BEFORE using the model, so you are familiar with it’s operation and terminology used.

 Data for Tutorial